mprib/caliscope/README.md

 ```powershell
 pip install pyxy3d
 ```
-Note that this will also install dependencies into the virtual environment, so complete download and installation may take several minutes..
+Note that this will also install dependencies into the virtual environment, some of which are large (OpenCV, SciPy and Numpy are among the core dependencies).
+Complete download and installation may take several minutes.

 6. Launch Pyxy3D
 ```powershell
 pyxy3d
 ```

-At this point, an application window should launch.
-It may take several seconds for this to load.
+At this point, an application window should launch, though be aware that it may take several seconds for this to load.
 Refer to the [Quick Start Video Walkthrough](https://youtu.be/QHQKkLCE0e4) to see how to calibrate, record and process data

 ## Key Features